andersju/sou-dataskydd/README.md

 Riksdagen's open data is missing the titles for nearly all of the 1000+ SOUs published 2000-2004.
 Which means these titles are missing on both Riksdagen's own search service, as well as on LiU's service.
-I noticed that lagen.nu has easily parsed lists with correct titles for all SOUs, so `get_sou_titles.py` fetches these and puts them in a JSON file (`sou_names.json`), which is then used by `get_sou_riksdagen.py` for the titles for SOUs from this range of years.
+I noticed that lagen.nu has easily parsed lists with correct titles for all SOUs, so I fetched them and put them into `titles.json`, which is then used by the import script for the titles from this range of years.

 ### Complete recipe